OpenRoberta/openroberta-lab/Docker/_README.txt

 docker build -f DockerfileGen -t rbudde/openroberta_gen:1 . docker push rbudde/openroberta_gen:1

+3. generate the "base" image.
+It contains software for crosscompilation.
+This is documentation, you must NOT do this

+cd $GITREPO/Docker
+docker build -f DockerfileBase -t rbudde/openroberta_base:1 . docker push rbudde/openroberta_base:1

-3. RUN THE "GEN" IMAGE TO CREATE IMAGES FOR OPENROBERTALAB (AND DB SERVER)
+4. RUN THE "GEN" IMAGE TO CREATE IMAGES FOR OPENROBERTALAB (AND DB SERVER)

 If the "gen" image runs, it
 - retrieves the develop branch of the openroberta-lab from github
 - executes a maven build to generate the openrobertalab artifacts
 - exports these artifacts into a installation directory
-- creates docker images "openrobertalab" from the installation directory:
+- creates docker images:
   - "openrobertalab" contains a server ready to co-operate with a db server
   - "openrobertadb" contains a production-ready db server
   - "openrobertalaupgrade" contains an administration service working with an embedded database